|

 the evil cyborg baddies.
 A small girl manages to escape and to grow up as

-Kathy Long, “five-time kickboxing champion” as the DVD back cover informs
+Kathy Long, ?five-time kickboxing champion? as the DVD back cover informs

 one.
 Naturally she vows revenge and is later fortunate enough to be saved

-and trained to kill cyborgs by a “good” cyborg named Gabriel who bears an
+and trained to kill cyborgs by a "good"

 uncanny resemblance to a well-known Country & Western singer with acting